81 Comments

 https://substack.com/home/post/p-199649604

 I have been researching the globalist agenda obsessively since July 2019 when I first began to suspect something was wrong with my cozy white middle class view of the world.
-These articles have finally joined all the the dots for me.
+These articles have finally joined all the dots for me.
 The last piece of the jigsaw.

 Blessings and much love, Mark ✝♥️